I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

-Trying to come up with a horror cosplay costume that everyone else isn't already doing is not an easy thing to do, especially if time is not on your side.
+Awesome horror cosplay and costume ideas that everyone else isn't already doing is not the easiest thing to achieve, especially if you're in a time crunch.
 A few years ago, I was invited by a group of friends to dress up for Monsterpalooza for the first time.
 I eagerly took advantage of the invite and vowed to wear something different and unique.
 After brainstorming for a day or two, I came up with the perfect costume idea: The Crow.
-I quickly found out that my costume idea was not that creative—my friend snapped a photo of me with twelve other people (men and women) dressed up as The Crow at Monsterpalooza to prove it.
+I quickly found out that my costume idea was not that creative—my friend snapped a photo of me with twelve other people (men and women) dressed up as The Crow at the event to prove it.
 That story is the inspiration for this article.

-While I can't guarantee that you'll be the only person at a horror convention cosplaying as a certain character, I can say that the characters below are a little more uncommon, so the likelihood of duplicates are lessened.
+While I can't guarantee that you'll be the only person at a Halloween party or horror convention cosplaying or dressed up as a certain character, I can say that the characters below are a little more uncommon, so the likelihood of duplicates are lessened.
 Enjoy, and good luck coming up with a cool and unique costume that will "wow" all the other horror fans.

 - Bitores Mendez is the tall-bearded scary guy from Resident Evil 4 that you have to deal with at the front of the game.
 If you ask me, he's a lot more scary when he's in his human form, which is why he's on this list.

-- Blacula requires a bit of animal magnetism to pull off, but looks awesome if you can play the part.
+- Blacula requires a bit of animal magnetism to pull off but looks awesome if you can play the part.
 A deep, mellow voice is half the costume.

 - Captain Kronos from the 1974 film Captain Kronos Vampire Hunter—if they ever re-make this Hammer classic and do it well, this cosplay idea will explode.

 - Deadman is one of the founding members of the Justice League Dark from the DC universe of comics.